 Consolidated

 2009 2008

-Unrecognised deferred tax assets US\$'000 US\$'000
+US\$'000 US\$'000

-Tax losses - revenue 2,789 2,197
+2,789 2,197

-Unused tax credits 48,951 52,696
+48,951 52,696

 51,740 54,893

 The Parent and its wholly-owned Australian resident entities became part of the same tax-consolidated group with effect from 12 April 2007 and are therefore taxed as a single entity from that date.
 The head entity within the tax-consolidated group is Boart Longyear Limited.
 Companies within the US group also form a tax-consolidated group within the United States.
 Certain companies within the Dutch group have also formed a tax-consolidated group within the Netherlands.